ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 To test your strategy, apply it to the chart.
 Use the symbol and time intervals that you want to test.
-You can use a built-in strategy from the *Indicators & Strategies* dialog box, or write your own in *Pine Editor*.
+You can use a built-in strategy from the *Indicators & Strategies* dialog box, or write your own.

 .. image:: images/Strategy_tester.png

-.. note:: When using :doc:`non-standard types of chart <Non-standard_chart_types_data>`
-   (Heikin Ashi, Renko, etc.) as a basis for strategy, you need to realize that the result will be different.
-The orders will be executed at the prices of this chart (e.g., for Heikin Ashi it'll take Heikin Ashi prices (the average ones) **not the real market prices**).
-   Therefore we highly recommend you to use standard chart type for strategies.
+.. note:: When applying strategies to :doc:`non-standard types of chart <Non-standard_chart_types_data>` (Heikin Ashi, Renko, etc.), it is very important to realize that results will not reflect real market conditions.
+Orders on these types of charts will be executed at the synthetic price levels used on these charts, which often **do not reflect real market prices** and thus lead to unrealistic backtesting results.
+We therefore highly recommend using only standard chart types for backtesting strategies.

 Backtesting and forwardtesting
 ------------------------------

-On TradingView strategies are calculated on all available historical data on the chart and automatically continue calculation when real-time data comes in.
+On TradingView, strategies are calculated on all the chart's available historical data (*backtesting*), and then automatically continue calculations when real-time data comes in (*forwardtesting*).

-Both during historical and real-time calculation, code is calculated on bar closes by default.
+By default, during both historical and real-time calculation, code is calculated on the bar's close.

-If this is forwardtesting, code calculates on every tick in real-time.
-To enable this, check off the option *Recalculate On Every Tick* in settings or specify it in the script code: ``strategy(..., calc_on_every_tick=true)``.
+When forwardtesting, you have the option of configuring code calculation to occur on every real-time tick.
+To enable this, check the *Recalculate On Every Tick*  option in the strategy's *Settings/Properties*, or specify it in the script's code
+using: ``strategy(..., calc_on_every_tick=true)``.

-You can set the strategy to perform additional calculation after an order is filled.
-For this you need to check off *Recalculate After Order filled* in settings or do it in the script code: ``strategy(..., calc_on_order_fills=true)``.
+You can set the strategy to perform one additional iteration after an order is filled.
+For this you need to check *Recalculate After Order filled* in the strategy's *Settings/Properties*, or do it in the script's code
+using: ``strategy(..., calc_on_order_fills=true)``.

 Broker emulator
 ---------------